 - Complete blindness may occur if the disease is not checked on time.

-There are some home remedies available but should be used regularly.
+Along with the treatment for retinitis pigmentosa in India here are some home remedies available but should be used regularly.
 Some common home remedies are:

-- Take juice of amla daily.
+- Take the juice of amla daily.

 - Mix quantity of almond – 100g, black pepper – 10g, Ashwagandha powder – 100g, mulethi powder – 100g.
 Take 1 to 2 tsp twice daily with milk after food.